asaikali/modern-spring-on-kubernetes/aot/build-test-aot-native/README.md

 # build-test-aot-native
-Dive into AOT, then build Native Spring Images with Spring Boot 3.0
+Dive into Ahead-of-Time(AOT), then build Native Spring Application Images with Spring Boot 3.0

 This repository provides a basic web application using Spring Boot 3 that can be built as a native image using GraalVM.
 It showcases how reflection, serialization, proxying and resource loading can be configured using `RuntimeHints`.